tardate/LittleArduinoProjects/README.md

-# 283 Little Electronics and Arduino Projects
+# 284 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [XorWithNandGates](./Electronics101/DigitalLogic/XorWithNandGates) - construct an XOR gate with only an 74LS132 quad NAND gate, and demonstrate it's behaviour with an Arduino and Processing.
+> Latest addition:sparkles: [BoldportClub/TheGent](./BoldportClub/TheGent) - The Gent is Boldport Club Project #10 - a simple circuit on a beautiful board.

 Just my collection of electronics projects, many involving an Arduino in one way or another.